The seven best burns in Netflix’s latest shareholder letter

 4. “Netflix films and TV shows picked up five Golden Globes wins.”

-Operative phrase: “five Golden Globes wins.”
+Operative phrase: “five Golden Globes wins”

 Notable word choice: “picked up”